christianWissmann85/py-course/PYTHON_COURSE.md

 - You can debug AI mistakes
 - You can architect systems AI implements

-Remember: **The goal isn't to type faster than AI, but to think better than AI.**
+Remember: **The goal isn't to type faster than AI, but to be able to work better with AI, and not become fully dependent.**

 ---